coderefinery/research-software-engineering/README.md

-# research-software-engineering
+# Research software engineering for HPC but not only HPC

-What are good tools and practices in research software engineering?
+"CodeRefinery in 1 hour" - What are good tools and practices in research software engineering?